sharedstreets/mobility-metrics/README.md

 A `config.json` file is required to run Mobility Metrics.
 Enable providers and set credentials through this file.
 This file is used to store access tokens - **handle with care**.
 See `config.template.json` for a starter config.

+## Provider types

+In your config.json file, each provider can be one of two types:

+- "mds"
+  - Standard MDS endpoint
+  - "trips" and "status_changes" represent HTTP endpoints
+- "local"
+  - "trips" and "status_changes" represent file paths with line delimited MDS data

 ## Backfill